PHP-2560/final-project-fecscrape/README.md

 ## Step 1: Scrape candidates running in an election of interest.

-For our example, we will focus on the recent 2018 Sentate race in West Virginia between Sheldon Whitehouse and Robert Flanders of Rhode Island.
+For our example, we will focus on the recent 2018 Sentate race between Sheldon Whitehouse and Robert Flanders of Rhode Island.
 We wanted to choose Texas, since Beto and Cruz raised tens of millions of dollars, but the scraping takes a very long time\!

 ``` r
 # Find and select candidates